 Mystery of John

-- Lazarus-John, the apostle that was initiated by Christ-Jesus and afterwards wrote the Gospel of John and the Book of Revelation, and especially the individuality that lies behind this person (with other known incarnations: Hiram Abiff, Christian Rosenkreutz, Count of St-Germain)
+- Lazarus-John, the apostle that was initiated by Christ-Jesus and afterwards wrote the Gospel of John and the Book of Revelation, and especially the Individuality of Christian Rosenkreutz that lies behind this person (with other known incarnations: Hiram Abiff, Christian Rosenkreutz, Count of St-Germain)

-- John the Baptist, as an incarnation of the individuality of the prophet Elijah (with other known incarnations: Pinehas during the time of Moses, Raphael, Novalis)
+- John the Baptist, as an incarnation of the Individuality of the prophet Elijah, or rather the being of Eliah (with other known incarnations: Phinehas during the time of Moses, Raphael, Novalis).

-Background: in the Last Address of 1924-09-28-GA238, Rudolf Steiner links the above two individualities in a mysterious way without explaining it fully.
+In the Last Address of 1924-09-28-GA238, Rudolf Steiner links the above two individualities in a mysterious way without explaining it fully.
 Due to his illness he was never able to give the full explanation, but additional information did become available via Marie Steiner afterwards, as documented by Hella Wiesberger in GA265 in 1987 (see below).
+The spiritual being of John the Baptist participated in this initiation of Lazarus by the Christ-Jesus, lending or infusing him with the consciousness soul, which could not be developed out of the earth forces in this cultural age of the intellectual soul.

 Lecture coverage and references